Maroochydore: Transport

-Maroochydore's suburbs are served by Sunbus, who operate from outside the Sunshine Plaza in the CBD.
-Various bus routes connect Maroochydore to Buderim, Coolum, Kawana Waters, Caloundra, Nambour and Noosa.
+Maroochydore's suburbs are served by Kinetic Sunshine Coast, who operate from outside the Sunshine Plaza in the CBD.
+Various bus routes connect Maroochydore to Buderim, Coolum, Kawana Waters, Caloundra, Nambour and Noosa Heads.

-Maroochydore is accessible via train and connecting bus via Nambour, Woombye and Landsborough stations on the Nambour & Gympie North Line has regular services to Brisbane, operated by Queensland Rail.
+Maroochydore is accessible via train and connecting bus via Nambour, Woombye and Landsborough stations on the North Coast line has regular services to Brisbane, operated by Queensland Rail.
 There are also coach services from Sunshine Plaza to Brisbane Airport.

 Sunshine Coast Airport is located just north of the urban centre in Marcoola.
 It offers domestic flights to state capital cities around Australia.

 There are plans to create a new railway line that would extend from the current Gympie North line.
 The proposed line would connect Caloundra, Kawana Waters and Maroochydore with Brisbane and would terminate at the Sunshine Coast Airport.
 A light rail system has also been proposed, which would leave from the Maroochydore CBD and connect the local regional hubs before terminating at Caloundra.

-Population

-Census populations for the Maroochydore urban centre have been recorded since 1933, and for Mudjimba since 1981.